Leftover Pulled Pork Breakfast Casserole

 Final Recipe Notes

 The Ninja Foodi pulled pork I mentioned above has BBQ sauce cooked into it and is super flavorful.
 So if you’re using a fairly plain pulled pork, you might want to add a bit of BBQ sauce or save it for topping after baking.
+If you wanted to use chicken instead of pork, check out my Instant Pot pulled BBQ chicken recipe.

 As far as recipe troubleshooting goes, the only thing I could see coming up might be different sized baking dishes.
 The recipe calls for a 13″ x 8″ dish.
 Larger dishes with more surface area will cook faster and smaller dishes will take longer in the oven.
 Adjust accordingly!